musselwhizzle/Focus-Points/README.md

 -- an so on
 ```
 The best way I found to do this was to set up a ruler/tape measure, get out my camera and I took a photo at each of the focus points lining it up exactly with the 1-inch mark.
 I then imported those pictures into Lightroom and ran this plugin so I could see the metadata.
 From the metadata, I could see the focus points name.
 I then took the image into photoshop and measured from the top left corner of the image to where the focus point was.
 I compared the preview from the camera to my photoshop selection and got as close as possible.
-Once you have done all of that, add the file to "focus_points/{camera_maker}/{camera_model}.lua".
-PointsRendererFactory will need to be updated to account for the new camera.
+Once you have done all of that, add the file to "focus_points/{camera_maker}/{camera_model}.txt" using all lowercase.
 Then all is done.

+If 2 or more cameras share a common points mapping, then PointsRendererFactory will need to be updated to know this.
+For example, the D7200 and D7100 could share a common focus points map (I don't know).
+If they do, PointsRendererFactory can be updated in code.
+I would prefer not see copying and pasting of focus point files such as "nikon d7200.txt" and "nikon d7100.txt" containing the exact same info.

 Known Issues